chenyh-a/easyweb/README.md

   - Import example data in Mysql Client window using command above:
     - use test
     - source /git/easyweb/data.sql (use your own path)
+- Modify DB connection parameters in config file src/main/resources/application.properties, such as DB url/username/password...
-- Use Maven to compile using command above:
+- Use Maven to compile/package it using command above:
   - mvn package
-- Rename generated package file "easyweb-0.0.1.war" in target dir to "easyweb.war", then copy it to tomcat dir "webapps".
+- Rename generated war file "easyweb-0.0.1.war" in "target" dir to "easyweb.war", then copy it to tomcat dir "webapps".
 - Type url http://locahost:8080/easyweb/ in your browser to start it.
 - Or simply import the source code folder as a project in IDE, e.g. Eclipse, etc. and run/debug project in IDE.